Statement of governance

 The ethical standards that operate at the university complement existing codes of practice and legislation governing research councils, and other professional bodies engaged in research.

-DMU is a member of the UK Research Integrity Office (UKRIO) and the Association for Research Ethics (AfRE) and as a signatory to the Concordat to Support Research Integrity, DMU are encouraged to publish an annual statement outlining:
+DMU is a member of the UK Research Integrity Office (UKRIO) and as a signatory to the Concordat to Support Research Integrity, it is mandatory requirement that DMU publish an annual statement outlining:

 - A summary of actions and activities undertaken to support and strengthen the understanding and implementation of research integrity